-Based on the subsurface conditions encountered in the test borings, we recommend using a graded aggregate base (i.e. limerock or crushed concrete).
+Based on the subsurface conditions encountered in the test borings, we recommend using a graded aggregate base (i.e., limerock or crushed concrete).
 The base course should be compacted to a minimum soil density of 98% of the Modified Proctor Test (ASTM D1557).

 Without benefit of traffic loads, volumes, and serviceability parameters, a pavement section cannot be designed.
-However, typical pavements in the local area generally consist of a minimum of 11⁄2 inches of FDOT Superpave Mix SP-12.5 or SP-9.5 asphaltic concrete and a minimum of 6 inches of base.
-Moderate duty traffic areas (e.g. main entrance areas) typically have a minimum pavement section consisting of 2 inches of FDOT Superpave Mix SP-12.5 asphaltic concrete and 8 inches of base.
+However, typical parking lots in the local area generally consist of a minimum of $1\frac{1}{2}$ inches of FDOT Superpave Mix SP-12.5 or SP-9.5 asphaltic concrete and a minimum of 6 inches of base.
+Moderate duty traffic areas (e.g., main entrance areas) typically have a minimum pavement section consisting of 2 inches of FDOT Superpave Mix SP-12.5 asphaltic concrete and 8 inches of base.
+The above sections represent minimum thicknesses representative of typical, local construction practices, and as such periodic maintenance should be anticipated.
+All pavement materials and construction procedures should conform to FDOT and/or appropriate city or county requirements.

-While specific traffic loads and volumes for the project have not been provided, we are providing recommended light-duty and medium-duty pavement sections, which have been successfully utilized for this type of commercial development in the Northwest Florida area.
+Preparation of the subgrade soils for the parking and drive lanes should be prepared in general accordance with the site soil preparation recommendations described for the building area.
+While specific traffic loads and volumes for the project have not been provided, we are providing recommended light-duty and medium-duty pavement sections, which have been successfully utilized for this type of commercial development in the Northwest Florida area with similar traffic loadings.